kambahr/go-weblight/README.md

 To get to the outside of the master page: the &lt;a&t; tag is used.
 The web server will know whether to send response with the master page or a single page independently.

 #### Javascript

 javascript code will not run in any of the content pages by simply placing them in <script> blocks; but it will run in-line, upon firing events: e.g. onclick="alert('hello world');"  &lt;script&gt; blocks can only be used inside the maser page.

-&lt;script&gt; blocks can only be used inside the maser page.

 #### Search Engines